What is DHL Global Forwarding?

-We offer Gold Standard VERs (Verified Emission Reductions) and Voluntary Carbon Units (VCUs) which get certified by the VCS (Voluntary Carbon Standard).
+We offer Gold Standard VERs (Verified Emission Reductions) and Voluntary Carbon Units (VCUs) which get certified by the (Voluntary Carbon Standard).
 Our carbon credits are part of the voluntary carbon market and are not part of a cap-and-trade system (where emission allowances can be traded).

 Cargo transportation is defined as Cross Trade when the goods are moved from their point of origin to their destination without entering the country where the shipper is registered.

-What Information do I need to pick up my shipment?
+What information do I need to pick up my shipment?

-You will either need of the following:
+You will need either of the following:

 - Your shipment number